 The firm is committed to achieving success at minimal cost to the client.
 At the same time, ACHG lawyers know that the surest avenue to success at even the earliest stages of the process is to have total command of the facts and of the law and to demonstrate to the prosecutor that we are thoroughly prepared to fight through trial and even appeal, if necessary.

-- In United States v. an Accounting Partner, a former partner at KPMG was charged in the Southern District of New York with what the government described as the largest illegal abusive tax shelter in history.
-After lengthy pretrial litigation, our lawyers succeeded in convincing the judge that all charges should be dismissed because of government misconduct.
+- In United States v.
+An Individual, a former partner at KPMG was charged in the Southern District of New York with what the government described as the largest illegal abusive tax shelter in U.S. history.
+After lengthy pretrial litigation, ACHG succeeded in convincing the judge that all charges should be dismissed because of government misconduct.
 The government appealed to the Second Circuit Court of Appeals.
 Teaming up with lawyers for the co-defendants, ACHG prevailed for the client on appeal.
 All charges against our client were dismissed.

-- In United States v. an Individual, the client was arrested in his home after police discovered a methamphetamine laboratory during a purported probation search.
-Our lawyers challenged the legality of the search.
-After losing a motion to suppress in United States District Court, we appealed and won in the Ninth Circuit Court of Appeals.
-Thereafter, the government took the case to the U.S. Supreme Court where, after oral argument, our team convinced a unanimous Court to uphold the Ninth Circuit’s decision.
-The case against our client was dismissed.
+- In United States v.
+An Individual, the client was arrested in his home after police discovered a methamphetamine laboratory during a purported probation search.
+ACHG challenged the legality of the search.
+After losing a motion to suppress in United States District Court, ACHG appealed and won in the Ninth Circuit Court of Appeals.
+Thereafter, the government took the case to the U.S. Supreme Court where, after oral argument, ACHG convinced a unanimous Court to uphold the Ninth Circuit’s decision.
+The case against the client was dismissed.

-- In People v. an Professional Football Player, the client was a former number one draft pick for the Oakland Raiders who was charged with rape by drugging the complaining witness to induce unconsciousness.
-After ACHG lawyers aggressively cross-examined the complaining witness, her friends and the prosecution’s expert, all charges were dismissed.
+- In People v.
+An Individual, a former number one draft pick for the Oakland Raiders who was charged with rape by drugging the complaining witness to induce unconsciousness.
+During the preliminary hearing, after ACHG lawyers aggressively cross-examined the complaining witness, her friends and the prosecution’s expert, all charges were dismissed.